-While using drugs, people are also less able to do well in school, sports, and other activities.
+While using drugs, people are also less able to do well in school, sports and other activities.
 It's often harder to think clearly and make good decisions.
-People can do dumb or dangerous things that could hurt them - or other people - when they use drugs
+People may engage in dangerous activities that could hurt themselves and other people when they use drugs